klaytn/klaytn-docs/docs/dapp/developer-tools/wallets/wallet-libraries/web3Auth.md

 # Getting Account and balance

-Having connected your wallet successfully by calling the **connect()** method on the web3Auth instance, you can get the user account and account balance by using the provider and signer object.
+Having connected your wallet successfully by calling the `connect()` method on the Web3Auth instance, you can get the user account and its balance by using the provider and signer object.

 ```js
   const [web3auth, setWeb3auth] = useState(null);